augustobecker/42sp_Piscine/README.md

 ##

-Made with :heart: and inspired by Amanda P. Pinha
+<p align="center"> Made with :heart: and inspired by Amanda P. Pinha </p>

-This repository contains code developed at 42sp C bootcamp, from 12/july/2021 to 31/july/2021.
+<p align="center">:information_source: This repository contains code developed at 42sp C bootcamp, from 12/july/2021 to 31/july/2021. </p>